kphillips/compute-kv-demo/README.md

 =======
 # compute-kv-demo

-This sample code demonstrates how to interact with Fastly's experimental Object Store and LocalKV Store features using the [Rust SDK](https://docs.rs/fastly/0.8.6/fastly/?search=) and a [Helper Crate](https://docs.rs/fastly-kv-preview/latest/fastly_kv_preview/index.html).
+This sample code demonstrates how to interact with Fastly's KV Store feature using the [Rust SDK](https://docs.rs/fastly/latest/fastly/).

-Usage: copy and deploy as a Fastly Compute@Edge service.
+Usage: copy and deploy as a Fastly Compute service.
 If you don't have a Fastly account, create one first.

 These features need to be enabled if you want to test them.
 Contact support for help.